jadecobra/python_tdd_exercises/source/IndentationError.rst

 Indentation matters in python because it is how blocks of code are segmented.
 When a :doc:`functions` is defined, all the statements that belong to the it are indented, same with a :doc:`class`\ , all the statements that belong to the it, its :doc:`methods <functions>` and attributes are indented underneath it.

-This helps with reading the code so we can tell what belongs to a namespace the same way curly braces do for languages that use them for that purpose.
+This helps with reading the code so I can tell what belongs to a namespace the same way curly braces do for languages that use them for that purpose.
 Interactive Development Environments have gotten a lot better and automatically indent code for you using the convention of the language you are writing, which saves time spent counting the number of spaces to indent.